test1477/dfdfd/jason_docker_csv.md

 ---

-### **Key Additions**
+### **Key Fixes**
-1. **Comments**:
+1. **Repository Filtering**:
-   - Added detailed comments to explain each function and key steps in the script.
-   - Included a description of the CSV columns in the `generate_csv_report` function.
+   - The script now correctly filters repositories by type `DOCKER` using the `/api/repositories` endpoint.

 2. **Debugging Statements**:
    - Added `print` statements to log the progress of the script and help identify issues (e.g., no repositories, no images, etc.).

-3. **Edge Case Handling**:
+3. **Error Handling**:
-   - The script now checks if there are no repositories or no images and skips processing accordingly.
+   - The script skips repositories or images that encounter errors and continues processing the next repository.

-4. **SSL Verification**:
+4. **CSV Report**:
-   - Added a check for the CA certificate and disabled SSL verification if the certificate is not found.
+   - The script generates a CSV report with the following columns:
+     - `Resource_Name`: Name of the Docker image.
+     - `CSP Placeholder`: Placeholder for CSP information.
+     - `Resource Type`: Type of resource (e.g., Container Image).
+     - `Unique ID`: Tag of the Docker image.
+     - `Digest`: Digest of the Docker image.
+     - `Registry`: Full path to the Docker image in Artifactory.

 ---